-How Testing Ensures Reliable Marketing Data
+How Testing Ensures Reliable Marketing Data.

 -

-Which marketing channel generates the most conversions?
+Which marketing channel generates the most revenue?

 -

-Which campaign produces the highest return on investment?
+Which campaign attracts the highest customer engagement?

 -